fedora-infra/datagrepper/datagrepper/docs/reference.rst

   Default: None

+``grouped``
+  Argument to specify if the server should attempt to group together similar messages.
+Must be one of either "true" or "false".

+  Default: false

 ``chrome``
   "chrome" decides whether the messages should be displayed with html boiler-plate or not.
 Must be one of either "true" or "false". "true" means with boiler-plate and